 Day 46 (7/16/14): Crater Lake National Park

-Being in Oregon, we had to see the deepest lake in the United States: Crater Lake.
-We left our campground on the coast at 10:30am thinking it would take us maybe 3 hours at the most to drive the 183 miles to the lake.
-It ended up taking 3.75 hours to get there though!
+Being in Oregon, we had to see the deepest lake in the United States: Crater Lake!
+We left our campground on the coast at 10:30am thinking it would take us maybe 3 hours at the most to drive the 183 miles to the lake, but it ended up taking 3.75 hours to get there!
 Luckily the drive was scenic as most of it was spent next to the impressive Umpqua River.
 In fact, when we first came across the river, we thought it was a lake due to how wide it is.
 Also, when we first started out driving, we came across the Dean Creek Elk Viewing Area and pulled over where we actually saw quite a few elk!

 There’s a 33-mile scenic drive around the entire lake, but we only made it to Rim Village.
-After driving 183 miles to get to the lake and knowing we’d have to drive another 183 miles to get back to our camp site, we didn’t have it in us to drive the entire circumference of the lake.
+After driving 183 miles to get to the lake and knowing we’d have to drive another 183 miles to get back to our campsite, we didn’t have it in us to drive the entire circumference of the lake.
 Plus, from several of the viewpoints we stopped at, we could see the entire lake.
 We also made a few stops on the way back to enjoy the scenery.
-When we finally got back to our trailer at 7:15pm, we were exhausted from the long day of driving.
+When we finally got back to our RV at 7:15pm, we were exhausted from the long day of driving.
 We weren’t too tired to make another campfire though and roast hot dogs!
 Always a good way to end the day!

 Day 47 (7/17/14): Winchester Bay, OR